 - Deleted or Blacklisted Writers: what publishers never want to see from writers

 This is about how not to be deleted or blacklisted as a writer.
 It’s everything you need to know about the most common mistakes writers make when submitting their manuscripts to publishers.

 The past couple of weeks, I’ve gotten some interesting emails about submitting manuscripts to publishers.
 In particular, how to go about it but also when to know that it’s really time to try submitting to a publisher – or if perhaps a manuscript needs more help.

-Thanks to Tiffany Dickinson, I’ll be writing a full series about this whole process, from suitable manuscript all the way to publishing deal.
-She asked me to do this and I think it’s a really good idea.
+Thanks to Tiffany Dickinson: she asked me to do this and I think it’s a really good idea.
 So here we go!

 Are you getting ready to send your manuscript to a publisher?

 This is about how to make sure you don’t get deleted or blacklisted.